damienmckenna/metatag/README.txt

   individual Views pages, with each display in the view able to have different meta tags.

+* Integration with the Panels module allowing meta tags to be controlled for individual Panels pages.

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Meta tags: Dublin Core" submodule.